myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-03-28T11:41:59.666Z
+>
+> Of course! 👍 Dart is very powerful language, and you can use Flutter also if you learn Dart! 😁

+---

 > Paul Frazee✌️ @pfrazee.com 2023-03-25T19:59:50.953Z
 >
 > I am a CRAFTSMAN and my code is BEAUTIFUL and absolutely OBSOLETE